 Party or relevant jurisdiction European Union - Ireland Title of project Experiment to determine the potential impact of sea lice from marine salmon farms on out-migrating salmon smolts in western Ireland Objective of research project To assess efficacy of prophylactic treatments for salmon smolts migrating through aquaculture bays Brief description of research project Treated and control fish groups, differentially micro-tagged (10,000 fish in each group), released from two freshwater river systems, Erriff and Corrib annually.
 Adult salmon in experimental groups are recaptured in commercial fisheries and freshwater traps.
 Dates during which research will take place 2014 - 2017 initially This project continues on from previous similar projects under IR3.
 Area in which research will take place River Erriff and Killary Harbour, River Corrib and Galway Bay Estimated number and weight of salmon to be retained Approx. 60,000 salmon smolt tagged with CWTs and released annually.
-Resources Estimated cost of the research project £69,000 annually Number of participating scientists Two Name and e-mail address of coordinating scientist in charge of project Dr Patrick Gargan Inland Fisheries Ireland Paddy.gargan@fisheriesireland.ie Details of research vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear and other equipment to be used Micro-tags, traps, commercial fishery Details of any collaborating countries Summary of Progress: New Entry
+Resources Estimated cost of the research project £69,000 annually Number of participating scientists Two Name and e-mail address of coordinating scientist Dr Patrick Gargan Inland Fisheries Ireland Paddy.gargan@fisheriesireland.ie in charge of project in charge of project Details of research vessels, e.g. name, registration, call sign and description of vessel Details of research vessels, e.g. name, registration, call sign and Micro-tags, traps, commercial fishery